Fractional Leadership vs. Consulting: What’s the Difference?

 What Fractional Leadership Brings to the Table

-Lead teams directly.
+• Lead teams directly.

-Make operational and strategic decisions.
+• Make operational and strategic decisions.

-Embed themselves into your culture.
+• Embed themselves into your culture.

-Own outcomes, not just ideas.
+• Own outcomes, not just ideas.

-This is where Shane’s fractional leadership work shines.
+This is where Shane’s fractional leadership consulting work shines.
 Having served as both a COO and Chief Strategy Officer himself, he knows how to integrate quickly, earn trust fast, and move strategy off the page and into daily reality.
 Leaders don’t just get advice—they get momentum.

 Why the Difference Matters

-The distinction comes down to this:
+The distinction between consulting and fractional leadership comes down to execution and accountability:

 When to Choose Consulting